Paul Éluard: Interwar period

+1930s

 In 1934, Éluard married Nusch (Maria Benz), a music hall artist, whom he had met through his friends Man Ray and Pablo Picasso.

-The period from 1931 to 1935 were among his happiest years.
+The period from 1931 to 1935 were among Éluard's happiest years.
 He was excluded from the French Communist Party.
-He traveled through Europe as an ambassador of the Surrealist movement.
+He travelled through Europe as an ambassador of the Surrealist movement.
 In 1936, in Spain, he learned of the Franquist counterrevolution, against which he protested violently.
-The following year, the bombing of Guernica inspired him to write the poem "Victory of Guernica".
+The following year, the bombing of Guernica inspired him to write the poem "The Victory of Guernica".
 During these two terrible years for Spain, Éluard and Picasso were inseparable.
-The poet told the painter "you hold the flame between your fingers and paint like a fire."
+The poet told the painter: "You hold the flame between your fingers and paint like a fire."

+Second World War

 Mobilized in September 1939, he moved to Paris with Nusch after the Armistice of 22 June 1940.
 In January 1942, he sent her to the home of some of his friends, Christian and Yvonne Zervos, near Vézelay—near the maquis. Éluard asked to rejoin the French Communist Party, which was illegal in Occupied France.
 Thousands of copies of the twenty-one stanzas of his poem "Liberté", first published in the Choix revue, were parachuted from British aircraft over Occupied France.
 During the war, he also wrote Les sept poèmes d'amour en guerre (1944) and En Avril 1944: Paris Respirait Encore!
 (1945, illustrated by Jean Hugo).

 In 1943, together with Pierre Seghers, François Lachenal, and Jean Lescure, he assembled the texts of several poets of the Resistance in a controversial book called L'Honneur des poètes (The Honour of Poets).
 Faced with oppression, the poets eulogised in it hope and freedom.
 In November 1943, Éluard found refuge in the mental asylum of Saint-Alban, headed by doctor Lucien Bonnafé, in which many resistants and Jews were hiding.
 At Libération, Éluard and Aragon were hailed as the great poets of the Resistance.

+Post-war

-On 28 November 1946, during a stay in Switzerland, he learned of Nusch's sudden death.
+On 28 November 1946, during a stay in Switzerland, Éluard learned of Nusch's sudden death from a stroke.
 Distraught, he became extremely depressed.
-Two friends, Alain and Jacqueline Trutat (for whom he wrote Corps mémorable), gave him back the will to live.
+Two friends, Alain and Jacqueline Trutat (for whom Éluard wrote Corps mémorable), gave him back the will to live.

-His grief at the premature death of his wife Nusch in 1946 inspired the work Le temps déborde in 1947 as well as "De l'horizon à l'horizon de tous", which traced the path that led Éluard from suffering to hope.
+His grief at the premature death of his wife Nusch in 1946 inspired the work Le temps déborde in 1947, as well as "De l'horizon à l'horizon de tous", which traced the path that led Éluard from suffering to hope.